Legislation, Regulations and Guidance

 Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU)

 SAFETEA-LU includes several provisions intended to enhance the consideration of environmental issues and impacts within the transportation planning process and encourage the use of the products from planning in the NEPA process.
 Specifically, Sections 6001 and 6002 require many of the activities that were previously considered "good" practices to strengthen linkages.
-Here are some of the most relevant provisions.

-Additional information relating to Planning and Environment Linkages
+Additional Information Relating to Planning and Environment Linkages

 Environment and Planning Linkage Processes Legal Guidance (2005) provides legal guidance regarding the extent to which the results of the transportation planning process can be used in and relied upon in the NEPA process.